nordeim/Gabriel-Family-Clinic-new/docs/llm/prompts-3.md

 ---

+Please meticulously review the attached system prompt, PRD, PAD, the suggested plans and the suggested Prisma Schema for the project.
+Then meticulously plan and create the codebase.

+---

 awesome understanding and meticulous planning!
 Yes, please meticulously plan and proceed in logical phases.
 For each phase, please meticulously plan to create the sub-plan for the phase before proceeding according to it.
 Please think deeper and think harder to deeply explore thoroughly and systematically how you would re-imagine the codebase, then think how you will break it down into practical phase with a checklist and file list for each phase. then meticulously create a master implementation plan. remember to save the master execution plan and all sub-plans as you proceed from phase to phase.

+---

+please meticulously review the new build error attached. then do a deep-dive investigation of the root cause.

+---

+awesome job so far! please meticulous review the new build error and then think deeper and think harder to deeply explore thoroughly and systematically what could be the root cause.

 ---